mikezs/AoC-2021/README.md

 Success!
 I `map`ed and `filter`ed the lines to just leave me with the incomplete chunks, `reversed` each one and mapped the `Character` to what it should have been and then `map`ed them again to their score.
 Then I sorted them, found the middle using integer rounding.
 I had a scoring issue first time round (maybe I should wear my glasses more?)  but after a quick debug seeing my scores were off by a few hundred rather than crazy values I checked that logic and fixed it.

 There's definitely room for some better coding because I copied/pasted the `if`s in the `switch` statements so might go back and fix those.

+Edit: Using TDR (test-driven refactoring, where you write tests using results of working code with the view of getting the same output) I made more (just about readable) functional chains.